databrary/design/ridir-16/narrative.md

 ### Project Aims

-The project is organized around five aims.
+The project is organized around four aims.

 1. Design and implement a user interface and database structure that empowers authorized Databrary users to search for specific segments of video based on codes, tags, or keywords linked to those segments.